nufeb/NUFEB-2/docs/source/grid_style_chemostat.rst

 Description
 """"""""""""""

-Define substrates and mesh in simulation box for use by other Ib processes.
+Define substrates and Cartesian mesh in simulation box for use by other Ib processes.
-The grid_style assumes the micro-scale simulation box is a part of full-scale chemostat, so that some of its attributes are related to the reactor coupling.
+The grid_style assumes the micro-scale simulation box is a part of full-scale chemostat.

 Substrates are growth media that are required by microbes for their metabolism.
-They are modelled as continuous fields in NUFEB due to the possible solubility.
+They are modelled as continuous fields in NUFEB due to their potential solubility.
-*nsubs* defines number of substrates in a system, and *subID* assigns an unique string name to each of them.
+*nsubs* defines number of substrates available in the system, and *subID* assigns an unique string name to each of them.
 The substrate names are used as references by other commands.
 For example, in order to use :doc:`fix nufeb/growth/aob <fix_growth_aob>` command, three substrates must be defined in the grid_style to represent ammonium, oxygen and nitrite.